-On average, SCB is 0.3 degrees Celsius cooler in the summer and 0.2 degrees cooler in the winter than ICB with average summer temperatures of 15.7 degrees Celsius and average winter temperatures of -1.1 degrees Celsius (see , forest station is on average 0.6 degrees warmer than the wetland station, and 0.1 degrees warmer than the shrub station.
+On average, SCB is 0.3 degrees Celsius cooler in the summer and 0.2 degrees cooler in the winter than ICB with average summer temperatures of 15.7 degrees Celsius and average winter temperatures of -1.1 degrees Celsius (see Figure 3).
+In SCB, the forest station is on average 0.6 degrees warmer than the wetland station, and 0.1 degrees warmer than the shrub station.
 That difference is even greater in ICB where the forest station is on average 1.2 degrees warmer than the wetland station and 0.3 degrees warmer than the shrub station.